SFDO-Tooling/CumulusCI/docs/robot_new.rst

 In addition to the process of building packages, CumulusCI also provides the ability to create and run automated acceptance testing using Robot Framework.
 This document provides details about CumulusCI's integration with `Robot Framework <http://robotframework.org>`_ for automating tests using CumulusCI, Salesforce APIs, and Selenium.

-Robot Framework (or simply "robot") is a keyword-driven acceptance testing framework. *Keyword-driven* means that test cases are made up of high-level keywords that allow acceptance tests to be written in an intuitive, human-readable language ("Open browser", "Click link", "Insert text") rather than in a programming language. *Acceptance testing* refers to the process of testing an application from the user's perspective as the final proof that the product meets its requirements.
+Robot Framework (or simply "robot") is a keyword-driven acceptance testing framework. *Keyword-driven* means that test cases are made up of high-level keywords that allow acceptance tests to be written in an intuitive, human-readable language (``Open test browser``, ``Delete records and close browser``) rather than in a programming language. *Acceptance testing* refers to the process of testing an application from the user's perspective as the final proof that the product meets its requirements.

 For example, here's a basic robot test case for creating a new Contact object.